 These days, our digital life has shifted from the traditional desktop PC to mobile devices like laptops, smartphones and tablets.
 Many people just do not need the classic PC because all they do is some web browsing, gaming and social networks.
 While Windows dominates in the desktop OS market, Android is the leader in mobile devices.
-I have 4 different devices running some version of Android - from 4.0.4 to 4.3.
-Today I would like to share with you the best Android apps I use which I consider essential.
+I would like to share with you the best Android apps I use which I consider essential.

 Total Commander (file manager)

 Total Commander is the famous file manager which is available for Microsoft Windows for a long time.
 It is very powerful and has all the features required for working for files productively.
 In my opinion, Total Commander is the best file manager for power users.
 The Android version does not require your device to be rooted.
 It is a freeware app.

 Like its Windows version, the Android version also comes with lots of useful features:

 - two panel interface with handy touch gestures

 - full file system access for rooted devices

 - built-in archiver

 - group selection by files mask